Alice-Bob-SW/felis/docs/reference/papers.md

 ## Autoparametric Resonance Extending the Bit-Flip Time of a Cat Qubit up to 0.3 s

-In parallel, we also explore better transmon-based designs, such as AutoCat which reached a 0.3 s bit-flip lifetime.
+In parallel, we also explore better transmon-based designs, such as AutoCat which reached a 0.3 s bit-flip lifetime and a better phase-flip performance (error rate as low as 3.5 % for the Z gate).

 - Physical Review X: [https://journals.aps.org/prx/abstract/10.1103/PhysRevX.14.021019](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.14.021019)